-6. Beach Hunting: Bali is said to be paradise, but what people don’t realize that the beaches in Bali actually suck.
-And to be honest, the main beaches are covered in trash and garbage and the water is so brown it makes you winder why Bali is even considered paradise?
-Well, I knew there had to be some pretty beaches somewhere on this island, and since I had all the time in the world, I decided to drive around until I found some.
+6. Beach Hunting: Another one of my top 6 things to down Bali is to go beach hunting.
+Bali is said to be paradise, but, what people don’t realize that the beaches in Bali actually suck.
+And to be honest, the main beaches are covered in trash and garbage and the water is so brown it makes you wonder why Bali is even considered paradise?
+Well, I knew there had to be some pretty beaches somewhere on this island, and since I had all the time in the world to try and find them, I decided to explore!

 - Down in what they call the Bukit, the Uluwatu area, (southwest tip) is where a lot of nice beaches are.
 Padang Pandang Beach my favorite beck does in that area.
 It s a big surf of to the side, but its more of little hidden gem.
 The beach itself isn’t that big, so get there early to get a spot.
 A couple of other beaches that set off down in the Bukit are Dreamlanders Beach and Bingin Beach.